openshift-cs/devcenter/README.md

 $ rake clean preview
 ```

 Content on the live site will look exactly as it does in your development environment.
-Please verify all content changes before submitting a pull request.
+Please verify each of your changes *before* submitting a pull request.

 ### Contributing
 It's usually a good idea to start by [submitting an issue describing your feedback or planned changes](https://github.com/openshift/devcenter/issues).

-To contribute changes, [setup your own local copy of this project](#development-setup).
+To contribute changes, first [setup your own local copy of this project](#development-setup).
 Then, create a new branch (from `master`), to track your changes:

 ```bash
 git checkout master # make sure you fork from the master branch